 2021 – 10.3 billion yen

-The long-awaited conclusion of the series Rebuild of Evangelion, this film wrapped up the iconic story of Shinji, Rei, and Asuka.
-Directed by Hideaki Anno, Thrice Upon a Time combines action, introspection, and stunning visuals, captivating both longtime fans and new viewers.
+The long-awaited conclusion of the Rebuild of Evangelion series, this film finalized the iconic story of Shinji, Rei, and Asuka.
+Directed by Hideaki Anno, Thrice Upon a Time combines action, introspection, and stunning visuals, enchanting both long-time fans and new viewers.

 15. Bayside Shakedown 2